 This doesn’t matter too much if you’re simply looking to run a common server setup.
 However, if you’ve been making heavy, ongoing customizations to an online project yourself, you may have found Cloudways’ managed service to be unnecessary (and costly).

 If you fall into the latter camp, you may have better luck elsewhere.
 For example, Kamatera offers full root access with its highly-customizable cloud instances, without the extra cost of a third-party management team.

-How to Cancel Your Account with Cloudways and Get a Refund
+Quick Guide: How To Cancel Cloudways and Get a Full Refund

 First, it’s important to note that Cloudways does not offer a money-back guarantee.
-Instead, there’s a three-day free trial and you’ll only ever be charged for the resources you’ve used, which I think is pretty fair.
+Instead, there’s a three-day trial and you’ll only ever be charged for the resources you use, which I think is pretty fair.

 You won’t need to enter your credit card details for the free trial, so there’s no risk of being billed by mistake.
 But if you decide to upgrade at any point during or after the free trial, your account will be charged accordingly.

 I needed to upgrade to install the CDN, so I had to cut my trial short.
 However, shortly afterward I decided to cancel the account and request a refund.
 This would’ve been straightforward if I didn’t want a refund, but as I did, the process was a little trickier.

 I’ll cover my experience seeking a refund further below, but if you do not require a refund, you can easily cancel your account with the following steps.

 1. Head over to the Cloudways website and log in to your account.
 The Login button can be found in the top-right of most pages on the Cloudways site.